Search Barcode Specific Pages in Documents Using Java

 Ever spent hours manually verifying signatures across hundreds of documents?
 You’re not alone.
 Whether you’re building a contract management system, automating invoice processing, or securing healthcare records, manually tracking down and validating barcode signatures is tedious and error‑prone.

-What you’ll learn:
+What you’ll learn

 • Subscribing to search events for real‑time progress tracking

-• Executing searches and processing results efficiently
+• Executing the search and processing results efficiently

 Prerequisites